LucasEnard/formation-template-python/README.md

     decision:int = None
 ```

-Then, we change the response of bo.IrisOperation by that response, and set the value of its boolean randomly (or not).<br>In the `src/python/bo.py`you need to add two imports and change the IrisOperation class,<br>
+Then, we change the response of bo.IrisOperation by that response, and set the value of its `decision` to 1 or 0 randomly.<br>In the `src/python/bo.py`you need to add two imports and change the IrisOperation class,<br>
 for the imports:
 ```python
 import random